hatedabamboo/notes.hatedabamboo.me/src/posts/solving-eks-cluster-games.md

   - name: registry-pull-secrets-16ae8e51
   {...}
 ```

 Booyah!
 There we have it!
-A handy dandy `imagePullSecrets` parameter waiting just for us.
+A handy-dandy `imagePullSecrets` parameter waiting just for us.

 ```bash
 root@wiz-eks-challenge:~# k get secret registry-pull-secrets-16ae8e51 -o yaml
 apiVersion: v1